mattvioli/warehouse-robot/README.md

 With this, you will be able to send commends as a string such as "N E S W" to our robot.

-They will then move around the 10x10 warehouse.
+The robot will then move around the 10x10 warehouse.
 Unfortunately, we don't have the budget for bigger warehouses at the moment.

 ## Getting Started